PhyPiDAQ/PhyPiDAQ/README.md

 The following requirements need to be met to work

 - Linux/Unix operating system
-- Python 3.6 runtime or newer
+- Python 3.7 or newer
 - `git`-package installed

 Installation runs on Raspberry Pi with Debian 11 (bullseye) or 12 (bookworm), however, not all sensor libraries could be fully tested.
+OS 13 (Trixie) is not yet supported!

 1. Open a terminal and go to the folder where the software should be installed.
 2. Download the latest release using the following command